Navigating the Rapidly Changing Landscape of Florida Business Insurance

 2. Implement Risk Mitigation Strategies

-Investing in proactive risk management can not only reduce exposure but also qualify your business for premium discounts.
+Investing in proactive risk management can not only reduce exposure and may help you qualify for better terms or available credits.
 Consider:

-- Strengthening cybersecurity protocols to lower cyber insurance costs
+- Strengthening cybersecurity protocols to support cyber insurance eligibility and pricing

-- Upgrading your property’s wind mitigation features to earn credits on commercial property insurance
+- Upgrading your property’s wind-mitigation features to potentially earn credits on commercial property insurance (where available)

 - Enhancing workplace safety programs to reduce workers’ compensation claims